-CHEM 45 - Introduction to Inorganic Chemistry 4.0 units CSU/UC (unit limitation) General Education Area A CSU GE Areas B1 & B3 IGETC Area 5A & 5C C-ID CHEM 101
+CHEM 45 - Introduction to General Chemistry 4.0 units CSU/UC (unit limitation) General Education Area A CSU GE Areas B1 & B3 IGETC Area 5A & 5C C-ID CHEM 101

-Prerequisite: One year of high school algebra or MATH 103 or equivalent placement through the assessment process
+Prerequisite: One year of high school algebra or MATH 60 intermediate algebra or equivalent multiple measure placement Recommended Preparation: one year high school Chemistry or CHEM 55 Introductory Chemistry.

-Recommended Preparation: one year high school Chemistry or CHEM 55 51 hours lecture/51 hours lab An introduction to chemistry, principally inorganic.
+51 hours lecture/51 hours lab An introduction to chemistry, principally inorganic.
 Emphasis is on basic concepts and skills.
 This course is for students with no prior chemistry and is intended a preparation for major's in chemistry, allied health, and general education.